Now There’s Enough Pressure Pumping and Sand to Go Around

 Bottlenecks Cap Permian Growth

-In the Permian Basin, the hub of US fracturing activity, horsepower is one potential bottleneck that isn’t currently an issue.
+In the Permian Basin, the hub of US fracturing activity, horsepower is one potential stumbling block that isn’t currently an issue.

 “I can pick up the phone right now, request a frac crew in the Permian, and get it.
 I couldn’t do that 6 months ago,” a division manager for an operator told Rystad.